tpe-doit/Taipei-City-Dashboard/README.md

 We have since completed the initial layouts and basic functionalities of Taipei City Dashboard 2.0 and feel the time is right to begin sharing the development process with the general public.
 From now on, you will be able to suggest features and changes to Taipei City Dashboard and develop the platform alongside us.
 We are excited for you to join Taipei City Dashboard’s journey!

-Please refer to the docs for the [Chinese Version](https://tuic.gov.taipei/documentation/front-end/introduction).
+Please refer to the docs for the [Chinese Version](https://tuic.gov.taipei/documentation/front-end/introduction) (and click on the "switch languages" icon in the top right corner).

 [Demo](https://tuic.gov.taipei/dashboard-demo) | [License](https://github.com/tpe-doit/Taipei-City-Dashboard-FE/blob/main/LICENSE) | [Code of Conduct](https://github.com/tpe-doit/Taipei-City-Dashboard-FE/blob/main/.github/CODE_OF_CONDUCT.md) | [Contribution Guide](https://tuic.gov.taipei/documentation/front-end/contribution-overview)